vkaxcore/VKAX/doc/howtominevkax.md

 without your knowledge.
 The miners’ code is open source and is not dangerous.
 Mining will not harm your computer.

-After downloading and extracting the XmrigCC VKAX miner — locate the “mine_VKAX” batch file.
-You will need to right click, edit the file and paste your VKAX receiving address that you generated earlier.
+After downloading and extracting the XmrigCC SPRINGBOK miner — locate the “mine_SPRINGBOK” batch file.
+You will need to right click, edit the file and paste your SPRINGBOK receiving address that you generated earlier.
 Save the file and then double click it, to run it.
 If everything worked, the miner should pop up and show you a display.
 To check the status of your rigs and payments, you can visit the pools wallet page.
 Congrats!
 You are now mining!

-## VKAX Mining Links
+## SPRINGBOK Mining Links
-VKAX Windows Wallet (github.com/vkaxcore/VKAX/releases) <br/>
+SPRINGBOK Windows Wallet (github.com/springbokcore/SPRINGBOK/releases) <br/>
 XmrigCC Windows CPU Miner (github.com/Bendr0id/xmrigCC) <br/>
 <br/>